Atossa Therapeutics and Quantum Leap Healthcare Collaborative Dose First Patient in I-SPY 2 Trial Combining (Z)-Endoxifen with Abemaciclib for ER+/HER2- Breast Cancer

-SEATTLE, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- Atossa Therapeutics, Inc. (Nasdaq: ATOS) (“Atossa” or the “Company”) and Quantum Leap Healthcare Collaborative™ (QLHC), today announced the first patient has been dosed in their clinical trial evaluating Atossa’s proprietary (Z)-endoxifen in combination with abemaciclib (VERZENIO®), a cyclin-dependent kinase (CDK) 4/6 inhibitor marketed by Eli Lilly and Company, as a neoadjuvant treatment in high-risk women with newly diagnosed Estrogen Receptor positive (ER+) / Human Epidermal Growth Factor Receptor 2 negative (HER2-) breast cancer.
+Seattle, WA, Aug.
+21, 2024 (GLOBE NEWSWIRE) -- SEATTLE, August 21, 2024 (GLOBE NEWSWIRE) -- Atossa Therapeutics, Inc. (Nasdaq: ATOS) (“Atossa” or the “Company”) and Quantum Leap Healthcare Collaborative™ (QLHC), today announced the first patient has been dosed in their clinical trial evaluating Atossa’s proprietary (Z)-endoxifen in combination with abemaciclib (VERZENIO®), a cyclin-dependent kinase (CDK) 4/6 inhibitor marketed by Eli Lilly and Company, as a neoadjuvant treatment in high-risk women with newly diagnosed Estrogen Receptor positive (ER+) / Human Epidermal Growth Factor Receptor 2 negative (HER2-) breast cancer.
 Atossa is a clinical stage biopharmaceutical company developing innovative medicines in oncology with a focus on breast cancer.

 The study evaluating (Z)-endoxifen in combination with abemaciclib is part of the ongoing I-SPY 2 Endocrine Optimization Pilot Protocol (EOP), which focuses on patients with newly diagnosed estrogen receptor-positive (ER+) invasive breast cancer whose tumors are predicted to be sensitive to endocrine therapy but for whom chemotherapy is expected to provide little or no benefit.
 These patients have substantial risk for recurrence, often after five years, and need novel treatments that are more effective and tolerable than the current standard of care.